 You can start your baby on a natural lifestyle as soon as he/she comes out of the womb.
 Sometimes well meaning parents or doctors will prescribe harsh OTC or medicines to common newborn conditions that could be alleviated using natural alternatives.
 And don’t get us wrong: there are times when prescription or “conventional” medications are definitely useful—they can save lives!—but many common conditions and minor injuries can be treated with natural remedies that are gentler and still effective.

-Take acid reflux, for example.
+Take reflux in babies, for example.
 Some pediatricians are quick to “solve” baby’s reflux issues with Proton-Pump Inhibitors (PPIs), over-the-counter and prescription drugs, like Prevacid, that block the acid-producing enzyme in the stomach.
 But these medications have been proven to have very dangerous side effects time and time again.
 PPIs have been linked to increased risk of dementia, heart attack, kidney disease, and stomach cancer—and that’s in adults with stronger, more developed immune systems!
 One study suggests long-term PPI users are 25 percent more likely to die early.
 Yikes!

 Even seemingly innocent products meant to help teething babies have come under fire in recent years.
 Though marketed as a teething product, the FDA announced that, because of the dangers of benzocaine (a local anesthetic), products like Orajel should never be used on teething children—especially those under the age of 2.
 Doctors say that in addition to difficulty swallowing, jitteriness, confusion, vision problems, vomiting, falling asleep too easily, shaking, and seizures, products containing local anesthetics can “lead to drug toxicity and affect the heart and nervous system.”
 That is NOT something you want in your baby first aid kit!